cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 creates Services for Postgres.
 In particular, we will want to use the ReadWrite service called `cluster-example-rw` for the migrations.

-We're going to use the `credentials` stanza of the AtlasSchema CRD referencing the password and the service.
+We're going to use the [`credentials` object](https://atlasgo.io/integrations/kubernetes/declarative#credentials-object) from the AtlasSchema CRD referencing the password and the service.
 Following along the Atlas Operator Quickstart, we create a migration defining a table called `t1`.
 Save the following to a file named `atlas-schema.yaml`.